-This particular policy paper addresses the most facing challenges and try to address various gaps that are currently in the value chain and trying to take it forward.
+This particular policy paper addresses the most facing challenges and tries to address various gaps that are currently in the value chain and trying to take it forward.

 The detailed framework for strengthening the entire value chain, including R&D gaps, production, incentives to the farmers, policy on Minimum Support Price, Procurement, promoting FPOs, inclusion and mainstreaming various programs like mid-day meals, ICDS, Public Distribution System, promotion of processing units, awareness creation through various means, millet incubation, ecosystem building and promotion of export forums and clusters.

 Inaugural Remarks – on Launch of White Paper on Millets

 An inaugural remark was given by Dr.Venkatesh Bhatt, Principal Scientist, ICAR-IIMR.
 He said, In the last decade, it had been a very fruitful journey for IIMR, Hyderabad in partnership with the Government of India.
 Millets are being positioned for the benefit of both farmers and consumers.
 It is very crucial for the country’s effort side.
 So, that all the stakeholders, major players shaping up the millets.

 Dr. Raj Bhandari, Member, National Technical Board of Nutrition and Health at NITI Aayog: Tech Advisor to VSTF, GoM, IIMR, Poshan IMAM said that- Not that we have invented anything new but our sincere effort to restore the ancient grains back to the glory.
 He shared some shocking facts about malnutrition in the world.
 1 in 2 people on this planet is malnourished.